Purdue-M2/AI-Face-FairnessBench/README.md

 2. We used [VGGFace2](https://www.robots.ox.ac.uk/~vgg/data/vgg_face2/) for annotator training in the first version, while [IMDB-WIKI](https://data.vision.ee.ethz.ch/cvl/rrothe/imdb-wiki/), the gender and age labels from IMDB-WIKI were crawled from Wikipedia and IMDb website, which makes sure the label quality is higher and more reliable.

-3. The difference in the subsets of different version of AI-Face includes:
+3. The difference in the subsets of different versions of AI-Face includes:

 | **Category**                  | **AI-Face v1** | **AI-Face v2** |
 |--------------------------------|---------------|---------------|